dmbarbour/wikilon/docs/ABCRT.md

 It may be useful to also develop a command-line interface and computation experience at this layer.
 I would like to encode dictionaries in both value stowage.
 Dictionary import/export is viable.
 Supporting a Claw syntax is feasible.

-NOTE: In retrospect, it might be better to focus entirely on a Haskell+LLVM implementation.
-I could still operate on a memory-mapped region for data representation purposes.
-But I wouldn't also have a bunch of redundant code.
-At this point, however, backtracking is a bit more expensive than I'd prefer.
+NOTE: In retrospect, it might have been wiser to focus entirely on a Haskell+LLVM implementation, skipping the interpreter entirely.
+It could still operate on a memory-mapped region for data representation purposes.
+Essentially, I'd be developing a process model wherby I fill a volume with simply formatted data then prepare high performance code to operate upon it.
+At this point, however, backtracking is more expensive than I'd prefer.
+The JIT remains viable.

 ## Design Goals